ckeditor/ckeditor4-docs/docs/features/exportpdf/README.md

 Due to the differences between browsers and operating systems it is not always possible to reach a perfect match between content in editor and PDF.
 However a lot can be done to ensure the differences will be hardly noticable.

 For example, make the editor width correspond with the chosen paper format for output file - e.g. for the `A4` format (which is used by the export service [by default](https://pdf-converter.cke-cs.com/docs#section/PDF-options/Page-format)) the editor width should be equal to `840px`.
 Then mind the margins; if they are changed for the PDF using [custom config](https://pdf-converter.cke-cs.com/docs#section/PDF-options/Margins), also update them for editor.
-To take things a step further you may experiment with {link guide/dev/example_setups#document-editor Document Editor setup}.
+To take things a step further you may experiment with {@link guide/dev/example_setups#document-editor Document Editor setup}.

 ### Custom CSS rules